How to React to Kitchen Fire Damage

 Cleaning the Fire Damage

 In most cases, you would be better off calling a professional to clean up the fire damage using powerful cleaning products and advanced techniques.
 However, you can still clean up some of the damage yourself, even as you wait for fire damage restoration professionals to arrive.
-Make sure you follow these tips:
+Make sure you follow these tips to safely and effectively clean up the damage from a kitchen fire:

 - Wear protective gear including goggles, masks, boots, long pants, and long sleeves.